Tropical approach to Nagata's conjecture in positive characteristic: Abstract

-It is not clear what is {\it a collection of generic points} in the case of a finite field.
-We construct such collections for fields big enough, what may be also interesting for code theory.
+We consider an arbitrary toric surface (i.e. arbitrary $\Delta$) and our ground field is an infinite field of any characteristic, or a finite field large enough.
+The latter constraint arises because it is not {\it \`a priori} clear what is {\it a collection of generic points} in the case of a small finite field.
+We construct such collections for fields big enough, and that may be also interesting for the coding theory.